mino-38/prop/README.md

 $ prop --cache-directory
 ````

-Also, have the option to remove them
+Also, have the option to remove them.

 ```bash
 # Remove log file